Video of Moments Before Man Crushed by Blue Line Train Raises More Questions for Family in Mourning

 Trying to find solace in connecting with other families who had lost loved ones to run-ins with law enforcement hadn’t always gone well, either.
-People had asked about her mom’s papers at a Black Lives Matter event protesting District Attorney Jackie Lacey’s failure to hold police accountable, Granados says.
+She had been asked about her mom’s papers at an event protesting District Attorney Jackie Lacey’s failure to hold police accountable, Granados says.
 Others told her that they didn’t see what happened to her brother as falling into the same category as cases where the victims were shot.

 Even the press conference where Granados spoke to several outlets about her brother’s case last September had taken her family by surprise, she says.
 They had all been under the assumption that they were just going to protest in front of Metro.
 In the end, she was glad for the platform, Granados says, because “My goal is to [put] my brother’s story out there, for this to not happen to any other family…because it’s heartbreaking and it’s hard.”
 But it had been a lot to process in the moment.
 So much so that her mother, overwhelmed by grief and stress, had collapsed within minutes of arriving at Metro’s headquarters that day.